veryalien/mycobit/README.md

 ``e . . . .`` <br/>
 ``. e g a p`` <br/>

-egap is page backwards as we count the bytes from right to left!
+'egap' is page backwards as we count the bytes from right to left to match the way nibble values are displayed!

-# Saving and Running that first program!
+# Saving and running that first program

 We've got a program in the editor, but now we need to run it.
 First, you need to save that program to the microbit flash.